Michael Tolliver Lives: A Novelby Ambrose Bierce

 in San Francisco.

-They are all set in San Francisco. for a sense of place circa 1930s, this is
+They are all set in San Francisco.
+For a sense of place circa 1930s, this is

 a great book. also, the Herb Caen introduction makes it a piece of SF literature